Nikola Bulatović: National team career

-Coaching career
+Managerial career

 In August 2019, Bulatović joined Lovćen 1947 as an assistant coach.

-In 2020, Bulatović was added to the coaching staff of Podgorica as an assistant coach.
+In 2020, Bulatović was added to the staff of Podgorica as a General Manager of the team.

 Personal life

 Rape case

 In 1998, Bulatović was charged with rape, a criminal accusation he was subsequently found guilty of in two separate trials.
 The event in question took place on 27 May 1998 in his Belgrade apartment where, as determined in two Belgrade District Court trials, the 27-year-old FMP Železnik center Bulatović raped the underage 15-year-old gymnasium student N.S. who showed up to his apartment with the intention of completing an earlier commenced interview for a school paper.
 She was of legal age of consent for sexual activity according to Serbian laws at the time.
 Bulatović pleaded not guilty, claiming the sexual intercourse with N.S. was consensual.

-The first trial began in December 1998 in front of the Belgrade District Court and concluded with Bulatović sentenced to three years in prison.
+The investigation process at the Belgrade District Court was presided by the investigating judge Dobrivoje Gerasimović.
+At the very first discovery session, the entire FMP Železnik player roster led by the club's owner and president Nebojša Čović showed up at the court session in support of Bulatović.
+Over the subsequent few months, during the summer transfer window, Bulatović—who simultaneously made the FR Yugoslavia national team for the 1998 World Championship—transferred to KK Budućnost, a move that entailed relocation from Belgrade to Podgorica and was seen by some as an attempt to evade responsibility.
+With Bulatović charged with rape, the first court date of the trial at the Belgrade District Court took place on 23 September 1998, with Bulatović absent due to professional obligations with Budućnost.
+He showed up at the next court date, held on 19 October 1998, providing testimony for two hours.
+In December 1998, the trial concluded with Bulatović sentenced to three years in prison.